 Saudi-US relations, dating back seven decades, are “tense due to Washington’s stances” on the Middle East, especially Iran, said Saudi analyst Abdel Aziz al-Sagr, who heads the Gulf Research Centre.

-Whatever differences [the US and Saudi Arabia] may have do not alter the fact that this is a very important and close partnership.
+may have do not alter the fact that this is a very important and close partnership.”]

 The recent rapprochement between Tehran and Washington “must not take place at the expense of relations with Riyadh”, Sagr told AFP news agency.